xiongrxchn/IntelBri.github.io/index.md

 | Actual sampling time (s) | 301 | 151 | 62 | 32 | 17 | 8 | 5 | 3 |
 | Error rate (%) | 0.33 | 0.67 | 3.33 | 6.67 | 13.33 | 33.33 | 66.67 | 100 |

-In particular, when the sampling frequency of the accelerometer reaches 200Hz, some data points are collected with zero values with error rate 100%.
+In particular, when the sampling frequency of the accelerometer reaches 200Hz, some data points are collected with zero values with an error rate of 100%.
 Here, the team uses 10Hz as the sampling frequency of the accelerometer in the experiments.

  ![](Images/frequency_test.png)